 |

-Traditional and modern martial arts have shaped combat sports, each with unique benefits for different people4.
-As martial arts evolve, the mix of tradition and modernity will keep enriching this exciting field5.
+Traditional and modern martial arts have shaped combat sports, each with unique benefits for different people.
+As martial arts evolve, the interplay of tradition and modernity will continue to enrich this field.

 Mixed Martial Arts

-Modern martial arts like Krav Maga, Brazilian Jiu-Jitsu (BJJ), and Mixed Martial Arts (MMA) focus on real-world self-defense6.
-They combine techniques from various styles to make a full fighting system7.
+Modern martial arts such as Krav Maga, Brazilian Jiu-Jitsu (BJJ), and Mixed Martial Arts (MMA) emphasize real-world self-defense.
+They combine techniques from various styles to make a full fighting system.

 Practicality and Adaptability

-Modern martial arts have flexible and dynamic curriculums6.
-They focus on trying out techniques and applying them in real situations.
+Modern martial arts have flexible and dynamic curriculums.
+They focus on evaluating techniques and applying them in real-world situations.
 This way, students learn skills that fit their needs and environments, helping them in real fights.

 Dynamic Curriculum

-MMA and other modern combat sports have a diverse and changing curriculum6.
-Students get to try different techniques and styles.
+MMA and other modern combat sports have diverse and evolving curricula.
+Students have the opportunity to try different techniques and styles.
 This keeps them learning and pushing the limits of self-defense and combat.

 Emphasis on Sparring and Competition

-Sparring and competition are big parts of modern martial arts training6.
+Sparring and competition are big parts of modern martial arts training.
 These activities help students improve their skills under pressure.
 They prepare for real fights and build confidence, resilience, and quick thinking.

 Sparring and competition make modern martial arts different from traditional ones.
-They show how practical and adaptable these combat disciplines are.
+They demonstrate the practicality and adaptability of these combat disciplines.

 Defining Tradition in Martial Arts

 Exploring the idea of “tradition” in martial arts is complex.
-It means an inherited way of thinking, acting, or believing that comes from the past8.
-It also includes stories about the past that many accept as true, even if we can’t prove it8.
-Figuring out what makes a martial art “traditional” is tricky, as even new styles have their own customs and stories8.
+It refers to an inherited way of thinking, acting, or believing that originates in the past.
+It also includes stories about the past that many accept as true, even if we can’t prove them.
+Determining what makes a martial art “traditional” is challenging, as even new styles have their own customs and histories.

-Some martial arts, like Krav Maga, have been around for over 80 years8.
-Others, like MMA, are newer, recognized as a style for about two decades8.
-The idea of tradition in martial arts gets even more complicated with the introduction of belt levels and ranks, like the 2nd Dan in Krav Maga8.
+Some martial arts, such as Krav Maga, have existed for over 80 years.
+Others, such as MMA, are relatively new, recognized as a style for about two decades.
+The concept of tradition in martial arts becomes even more complex with the introduction of belt levels and ranks, such as the 2nd Dan in Krav Maga.

-At its core, tradition in martial arts might be about keeping cultural heritage alive, not just following old practices8.
-Today, social media, YouTube, and e-books are changing how we share and learn about martial arts traditions8.
+At its core, tradition in martial arts may be about preserving cultural heritage, not merely following old practices.
+Today, social media, YouTube, and e-books are changing how we share and learn about martial arts traditions.

-Experts say many Asian martial arts are quite young, just a few hundred years old, or are a product of the 20th century9.
-They argue that Western combat sports like boxing and wrestling have traditions as old or older than most Asian martial arts9.
-This view challenges our idea of what a “traditional” martial art is9.
+Experts say many Asian martial arts are quite young, just a few hundred years old, or are a product of the 20th century.
+They argue that Western combat sports such as boxing and wrestling have traditions as old as, or older than, most Asian martial arts.
+This view challenges our conception of what constitutes a “traditional” martial art.

-The debate on what tradition means in martial arts will likely continue8.
-The 2024 Martial Arts Studies conference in Cardiff, UK, will be a place to explore and understand this complex topic further9.
+The debate on what tradition means in martial arts will likely continue.
+The 2024 Martial Arts Studies conference in Cardiff, UK, will provide a forum for further exploration and understanding of this complex topic.

 “Tradition is not the worship of ashes, but the preservation of fire.” – Gustav Mahler